CityofToronto/bdit_data-sources/vision_zero/README.md

 # Vision Zero Google Sheets API
-This repository contains scripts to read Vision Zero google spreadsheets and put them into two postgres tables using Google Sheets API.
+This folder contains scripts to read Vision Zero google spreadsheets and put them into two postgres tables using Google Sheets API.
 This process is then automated using Airflow for it to run daily.

 **Notes:**
 - Introduction to Google Sheets API can be found at [Intro](https://developers.google.com/sheets/api/guides/concepts).